-Starla has over a decade of experience working as a school social worker, providing a range of direct care services to students, families, and staff.
-She worked as the liaison and coordinator for Austin ISD’s school mental health centers, providing consultation and operational support for school-based therapy services at 19 middle and high schools.
+Starla Simmons, LCSW-S is a Clinical Assistant Professor and Director of the Earl Maxwell Scholar Program at the UT Steve Hicks School of Social Work.
+She is strongly rooted in racial justice and liberation, with a passion for supporting the vitality, resilience, and collectivism of Black, Indigenous, and communities of color.
+Starla has over a decade of experience as a school social worker, providing a range of direct care services to students, families, and staff.
+She worked as the liaison and coordinator for Austin ISD’s School Mental Health Centers, providing consultation and operational support for school-based therapy services at 19 middle and high schools.

 Social justice & liberation, addressing trauma in communities of color, ecotherapy and holistic social work interventions, group work with children and adolescents.